Helen-Chukwukelu/Database-migration/README.md

 **Create a public Route Table**

 Before you start creating, you should see a route table which has been created already.
-It was created automatically when you created your VPC and it is called main Route table it is private by default
+It was created automatically when you created your VPC and it is called main Route table. it is private by default

 **Let's create Route table**